trilitech/tezos-developer-docs/docs/unity/connecting-accounts.md

 Using a wallet application in this way saves you from having to implement payment processing and security in your application.
 Game developers can also use the wallet and its account as a unique account identifier and as the user's inventory.

-For an example of connecting to wallets, see the WalletConnection example scene.
+For an example of connecting to wallets, see the WalletConnection tutorial scene.

 ## Best practices